 Over the air

-This year, 11 of 18 Thursday Night Football broadcasts will be broadcast on Fox and simulcast on the cable-only NFL Network.
-The league’s flagship channel retains sole ownership of the remaining seven games, which includes a Week 8 International Series matchup from London between the Eagles and Jacksonville Jaguars.
+This year, 11 of 14 Thursday Night Football broadcasts will be broadcast on Fox and simulcast on the cable-only NFL Network.
+The league’s flagship channel retains sole ownership of the remaining three games.

 That leaves out only the iconic Monday Night Football game on cable-only ESPN, to which you can get access via one of the streaming options below.